 Student Conduct Appeal Process

 A decision on an appeal may not be rendered until the filing deadline has passed.
-Appellate decisions should be rendered, and proper written notification provided to the Assistant Dean of Community Living no later than five (5) business days after the filing deadline.
-The Assistant Dean of Community Living shall notify all respondents and other parties as appropriate of the results of the appeal.
+Appellate decisions should be rendered, and proper written notification provided to the Office of Student Conduct no later than five (5) business days after the filing deadline.
+The Office of Student Conduct shall notify all respondents and appropriate other parties of the results of the appeal.

-Appellate Officer: The appellate officer shall be the Vice President of Academic Affairs for academic misconduct violations and the Vice President of Student Affairs for all other conduct violations or their designees.
+- Appellate Officer.
+The appellate officer shall be the Vice President of Academic Affairs for academic misconduct violations and the Vice President of Student Affairs for all other conduct violations or their designees.

-Available Actions: The appellate office is limited to taking one of the following actions for each respondent:
+- Available Actions.
+The appellate officer is limited to taking one of the following actions for each respondent:

 The decision of the appellate officer is final.